 Where can I get my tech packs made?
 Do you make tech packs?

-We do not provide tech pack making services.
-We're hard-core manufacturer and our job starts after receiving your tech pack.
-For tech pack, you need to hire from any of the followings :
+While working as clothing manufacturer for small business, a cross question we always get from our prospective clients - Do you offer tech pack making services.
+Hence this is to share that we're a hard-core manufacturer and our job starts after receiving your tech pack.
+For tech pack, you need to hire someone locally.
+Alternatively you can also get your tech pack made from any of the followings :

 Upwork – Tech Pack Freelancers

 The best that you hire someone locally for tech pack making services because you need to feed lot of input to the tech pack making person.
 All your concept needs to be explained.

 Ensure you carefully check through your finished Tech Pack before sending to your factory.
 Any incorrect or unclear information could result in miscommunication and an incorrect sample or costing (which can result in countless emails and extra sampling, all which incur unnecessary additional costs!)

 Can't you give quotation or start sampling based on sample image or rough drawing?

 Tech pack helps to achieve desired output at one go.
 Tech pack does not leave anything unclear and we manufacture exactly same outfit, exactly same finish, exactly same fit.
 If we begin based on rough drawing or sample image then there are the chances that we may not get desired look / fit at one go.
 We may need to go through multiple rounds of sampling that may cause extra time taking and wastage of money as well.
 If we have a regular client and their designs are previously made by us in our factory then we do not require tech pack because we know everything about our client's liking, fabric quality they need, fit they want and how they want the design to look like after making.
 But in case of new style or if you're a new startup clients we prefer tech pack to offer you extraordinary quality.

 Do not hesitate if you have more questions on this.
 We would love to help you as much as possible to make your clothing line successful.